 PREDICTING SPOILAGE AND FAILURE IN HIGH SPEED PRODUCTION

-A leading high speed manufacturer, operating in over 36 countries, responsible for supplying many of the brands we know and love today, approached The Data Analysis Bureau with a problem.
+A leading high speed manufacturer, operating in over 36 countries, responsible for supplying many of the brands we know and love today, approached T-DAB.AI with a problem.

 They wanted to investigate the power of predictive analytics in their production line but had multiple disparate data sources and minimal internal knowledge.

 The manufacturer was keen to understand how machine learning could be applied to reduce machine downtime and spoilage from production errors.
 The aim was to increase efficiency and productivity, by reducing spoilage through improved stability of the front-end production process, as well as refining material consistency, and enable operations to preemptively intervene.

 T-DAB.AI (T-DAB) were engaged to conduct a Discovery & Design exercise and Exploratory Data Analysis (EDA) to assess the data quality and analytical feasibility of developing machine learning applications and outline a high-level architecture diagram to support the solution deployment.